 (a) signed by that candidate, or by each candidate included in that group; and

-(b) lodged with the Returning Officer at or before the hour of nomination.
+(b) lodged with the returning officer at or before the hour of nomination.

 (3) Where a candidate is included in a group, a voting ticket may not be lodged under subsection (1) by or on behalf of the candidate individually, but only by or on behalf of the group as a whole.